ConvLab/ConvLab-2/README.md

 As part of the Ninth Dialog System Technology Challenge (DSTC9),  Microsoft Research and Tsinghua University are hosting Multi-domain Task-oriented Dialog Challenge II, aiming to solve two tasks in the multi-domain task completion setting:

 **End-to-end Multi-domain Task Completion Dialog** — In recent years there has been an increasing interest in building complex task completion bots that span over multiple domains.
 In this task, participants will develop an end-to-end dialog system that receives natural language as an input and generates natural language as an output in the travel planning setting.
-There is no restriction on the modeling approaches, and all resources/datasets in the community can be used for model training.
+There is no restriction on the modeling approaches, and all resources/datasets/pre-trained models in the community can be used for model training.
 The system will be evaluated in MultiWOZ 2.1 dataset setting with ConvLab-2.

 **Cross-lingual Multi-domain Dialog State Tracking** — Building a dialog system that handles multiple languages becomes increasingly important with the rapid process of globalization.
 To advance state-of-the-art technologies in handling cross-lingual multi-domain dialogs, we offer the task of building cross-lingual dialog state trackers with a training set in resource-rich language, and dev/test set in a resource-poor language.
 In particular, this task consists of two sub-tasks.
 One uses English as the resource-rich language and Chinese as the resource-poor language on the MultiWOZ dataset, and the other one uses Chinese as the resource-rich language and English as the resource-poor language on the CrossWOZ dataset.